Angles6230/Certification-Notes/CCNA Study.md

-	Se-Connect - Dedicated to RF spectrum analysis Bridge/Mesh Mode - Dedicated bridge between site and can be made a mesh Flex plus bridge - Flex connect and bridge together Cloud based AP
+	Se-Connect - Dedicated to RF spectrum analysis Bridge/Mesh Mode - Dedicated bridge between site and can be made a mesh Flex plus bridge - Flex connect and bridge together Lightweight - Allows APs to be managed by Cisco WLC Cloud based AP
 	Autonomous AP centrally managed in the cloud Automatically configure when connected to  network